NetanelAvrhami/sessionizer/README.md

 it can be rewriten to compute the sessions and users visited site in a one single pass.

 *Save the sessions and users data on cloud db.

+Testing:

+My main goal was to write unit tests but I did not have time for it, so I created 3 CSV files with small information and on them and I checked on them with debug mode.